 Use your network.
-I e-mailed my whole office (there’s about 50 of us!) saying that I was looking for a room, and the amount of colleagues who messaged me when they saw something I might be interested in was pretty high.
-I also posted a status on my facebook page, which resulted in making contact with friends of friends who had a room to spare.
+The first time I was looking for an apartment I e-mailed my whole office (there was about 50 of them) saying that I was looking for a room, and the amount of colleagues who messaged me when they saw something I might be interested in was pretty high.
+I have also posted a status on my facebook page, which resulted in making contact with friends of friends who had a room to spare.

 I also mentioned I was looking for a room on twitter, but this didn’t work.
 I got no responses and I think that’s because twitter goes so fast and tweets sometimes just get buried in peoples newsfeeds!